Philipp-Bischoff/Twitter-Network-Analysis/README.md

-At this point we have gathered the information from the Twitter Endpoint and can start creating the network connections.
+At this point we have gathered the information from the Twitter endpoint and can start creating the network connections.

 This is done by:

 - cleaning the data set
-- creating lists for the nodes and links
+- creating an object containing two lists for nodes and links respectively
 - iterating through the data frame and finding and recording nodes, connections and the type of connection (reply, mention, retweet)

 The data is now transformed according to the frontend visualization tool's JSON template and returned to the front-end through the API.